andybalaam/rabbit-escape/INSTALL.md

     make

-Load the rabbit-escape-ui-android directory as a project into Android Studio.
+Load the android directory as a project into Android Studio.
 From here you should be able to run it as normal.

 If you make changes in the non-Android code, run: